Step Up Your Game: How to Choose the Perfect Rugby Boots

 Tighten your rugby studs before there first use

-Make sure you tighten your studs before the first use, many manufactures don't use standard studs anymore (50 pence each!), in particular Adidas.
-A set of Malice or Kakari studs will set you back £10, a costly mistake for not taking two minutes to tighten the studs.
+Make sure you tighten the studs in your rugby boots before the first use, many manufactures don't use standard studs anymore, in particular Adidas.

 To make the most of your boots and increase their survival chances, remember to make sure and give your boots a good clean from time to time, just a bit of water to clear the excess dirt, letting them dry out naturally between uses is the key and then slapping on some beeswax will give real leather a proper feed.

-We do appreciate that boots can sometimes be found cheaper online, so if you have seen a price while we might not always be able to price match we will do our best to offer the best deal we can.
+We do appreciate that boots can sometimes be found cheaper elsewhere, so if you have seen a price while we might not always be able to price match we will do our best to offer the best deal we can.
+Just get in touch!

 Leave a comment